 That’s It — Enjoy Your Streaming Piano!

-Your Disklavier now enjoys the stability of a wired connection—with none of the headache.
+You’ve successfully connected your Disklavier to Wi-Fi — with none of the headache.
 Performances, updates, and network features are now available.

 Troubleshooting Quick Guide